Analytical Modeling of Acoustic Exponential Materials and Physical Mechanism of Broadband Anti-Reflection: Concluding remarks

 This article focuses on one-dimensional exponential material properties.
 Other types of functions, such as Pöschl–Teller function ($\mathrm{sech}^2$ type) \cite{lekner2007reflectionless,thekkekara2014optical} and power series \cite{musielak2006method,soley2023experimentally} were also examined.
 Additionally, Ref.~\cite{erickson2018variational} proposed a variational approach to yield optimal impedance profiles, and Ref.~\cite{dhia2018trapped} systematically investigated the frequencies where waves can go around an obstacle.
+It was also emphasized in Refs. \cite{krapez2016heat, krapez2017sequences, krapez2018multipurpose} that infinite number of solvable impedance profiles can be found with the aid of Liouville and Darboux transformation.
 However, achieving broadband anti-reflection even for one-dimensional problems is not easy.
 Universal broadband impedance matching design were proposed in Refs.~\cite{kim2013perfect,im2018universal}.
 Furthermore, Refs.~\cite{horsley2015spatial,ye2017observation} demonstrated that if real and imaginary parts of the material parameters are associated by a spatial Kramer-Kronig relation, omnidirectional anti-reflection effects can be ensured with only passive components.
 For cases beyond one dimension, more general theories on reflectionless modes can include aspects in multi-mode problems \cite{sweeney2020theory,sol2023reflectionless}, reciprocity constraints \cite{guo2022reciprocity}, and disordered media \cite{horodynski2022anti,stone2020reflectionless,ferise2022exceptional}.
 The development of transformation acoustics/optics \cite{chen2010acoustic,chen2010transformation} can also be referenced for 2D and even 3D cases.
 However, achieving broadband effective properties in experiments is often challenging, and the required material properties can be anisotropic \cite{chen2010acoustic}.

 In conclusion, by taking advantage of the specific case of EMs, our work provides a foundational complement to previous studies from the analytical perspective.
 Under the condition of one-dimensional exponential material properties, we utilize generalized plane-wave eigenmodes as an effective theoretical analysis tool, to enhance our understanding of the impedance matching mechanism of traditional gradient materials.
 Simultaneously, we simplify the design procedure with the updated model, achieving unprecedented broadband anti-reflection performance.
 Looking ahead, EM can also be integrated as a key component into other anti-reflection devices.
 We expect that our acoustic-EM-based theoretical and experimental research paradigm can be extended to higher dimensions and other wave systems to generate profound impacts.